t4nm4y/testProject/readme.md

     This will setup a SQL database with temporary data for testing.

 3. Run the main.go file:

+   cd in the testProject root directory and run this command:
     ```go
     go run main.go
     ```

-4. At last, Cleanup:
+5. At last, Cleanup:

-    To stop and remove the Docker container, run:
+    To stop and remove the Docker container, cd in the "db" directory and run:

     ```go
     docker stop mysql-container
     docker rm mysql-container
     ```
 ## API References
-A Postman collection is also provided demonstrating all of these APIs.
+A Postman collection is provided in this repo for demonstrating all of these APIs.
 #### To Fetch all the movies

 ```